 There were actually five different configuration data updates found in this run: Apple Displays metadata, Chinese Wordlist, Incompatible Kexts, XProtect and Gatekeeper Opaque Bundle.
 You’ll see later in the install log that they all get installed.

 So given that we can ensure these are installed by enabling automatic checks, what’s to stop us just disabling automatic installations on clients, and leaving the checks enabled?
 Earlier I mentioned that enabling automatic checks has the effect of prompting the user to install them when recommended updates are found, and since these updates are now part of the App Store application, this prompt may also include available updates for App Store apps (which you may not want if you are already distributing using an institutional Apple ID or have disabled updates of App Store apps by regular users).

-Since I wanted to ensure I could reproduce this reliably on Mavericks and Yosemite, I ended up recording a short video.
+Since I wanted to ensure I could reproduce this reliably on Mavericks and Yosemite, I ended up recording a short video (see below).
 This demonstrates the App Store prompt that seems to occur if automatic checks are enabled, a manual run of

 softwareupdate --background-critical is done when there are other available updates.